Lorena Calise

 What to do in the Aeolian islands like a local.
 Docking in a Guinness-record port

-Ginostra is a tiny settlement installed among volcanic rocks on the southwest slope of Stromboli.
+Ginostra is a tiny hamlet installed among volcanic rocks on Stromboli’s southwestern slope.

 Accessible only by sea and connected to the village just a bit higher up by mule tracks still traversed by donkeys, it consists of a handful of dwellings and a harbour famous for being the smallest in the world.

-'Il Pertuso', as locals call it, has only recently been equipped with a pier for the docking of larger ships, ensuring a safe evacuation in case of natural disasters.
-However, the aspect of the old port has remained practically unchanged, as has that of this coastal hamlet suspended in time.
+'Il Pertuso' (the hole), as locals call it, has only recently been equipped with a pier for the docking of larger ships, ensuring a safe evacuation in case of natural disasters.
+However, the look and feel of the old port has remained practically unchanged, as does the timeless charm of this coastal outpost.

 Needless to say, you won't see cars among its narrow streets overlooking the sea.

-Several agencies in Stromboli organize daily excursions to Ginostra, both group tours around the island and personalized trips.
-Particularly appealing are the evening expeditions, including sunset aperitif on board and dinner at a restaurant in Ginostra.
+Several agencies in Stromboli organize daily excursions to Ginostra, from group tours around the island to personalized trips.
+Particularly appealing are the evening expeditions featuring sunset aperitif on board and dinner at a restaurant in Ginostra.

 What to do in the Aeolian islands like a local.
 In a hidden spot in Filicudi